In this post, you’ll see:

 Beneath the “Twitter account,” you see your Twitter account.

-Beneath “Age of likes to delete,” you see a drop-down list.
-Open it and you see these options:
+You see a drop-down list beneath the “Age of likes to delete.”
+Open it, and you will see these options:

 - All my likes